WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-09-27-deploy-keda-and-autoscaler-using-azure-devops-pipelines.md

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/blob/master/Infrastructure/AzureResources/Azure-resource-install-pipeline.yml" target="_blank" rel="noopener noreferrer">GitHub</a>.

-In one of my previous post, [Use Infrastructure as Code to deploy your Infrastructure with Azure DevOps](/use-infrastructure-as-code-to-deploy-infrastructure), I created a YAML pipeline in Azure DevOps to deploy my whole infrastructure to Azure.
+In one of my previous posts, [Use Infrastructure as Code to deploy your Infrastructure with Azure DevOps](/use-infrastructure-as-code-to-deploy-infrastructure), I created a YAML pipeline in Azure DevOps to deploy my whole infrastructure to Azure.
 This included the Azure Kubernetes Service cluster, an SQL database server, several components for Kubernetes like a cert-manager and ingress controller, and many more.
 The pipeline uses YAML and Azure CLI to define the services.
 The big advantage of having such a pipeline is that I can easily create my whole infrastructure from scratch with a single button click.
 This makes it fast, and easily repeatable without worrying about forgetting anything.

 This pipeline is perfect to create a new namespace in the Kubernetes cluster, add the Helm chart for KEDA and install it.